About Us

 The Pole Sports Association India was founded in 13-04-2012 by Dr. Shrikant Warankar with the purpose of uniting the athletes, coaches, judges and enthusiasts.

-MEMEBERSHIP APPROVAL WITH IPSF (International Pole Sports Federation) - on 19-08-2017
+MEMEBERSHIP APPROVAL WITH POSA (Pole Sports & Arts World Federation) - on 19-08-2017

 The concept of Pole as a sport dates back to 2006, after pole became a popular fitness form in 2000 and pole competitions started gaining popularity.
 Competitions had little or no scoring or judging criteria, no way of consistently awarding points to those athlete that were technically and artistically superior, and rules consisted of very little in the way of guidance on what the judges were and were and were not looking for.

 In 2006, a survey was carried out by Katie Coates to see how the pole community felt about Pole Sports becoming an Olympic Sport; over 10,000 voted in favour.
-In 2008, Tim Trautman of the USA began working with Katie on the International Pole Sports Federation, and the term Pole Sports was created transforming Pole forever from a physical activity performed socially and for fitness, into to an international sport and competition.
+In 2008, Tim Trautman of the USA began working with Katie on the Pole Sports & Arts World Federation, and the term Pole Sports was created transforming Pole forever from a physical activity performed socially and for fitness, into to an international sport and competition.

 Soon, national federations began forming and competitive teams were organised.
 The 1st World Pole Sports Championships took place in 2012 with just 43 athletes from 14 countries; only 5 were men.
 2013 saw the launch of the Youth category with just 7 athletes.
 Just 5 years later, in 2017, there was an increase of over 80% in participation in the youth category; in total, 229 athletes from 36 countries competed on the World Pole Sports stage.

-By mid-2011, an estimated 95 percent of all Pole Sports Athletes were girls and women; as a consequence the feedback from the IOC has been to improve the balance in genders, which the IPSF have pushed to do.
+By mid-2011, an estimated 95 percent of all Pole Sports Athletes were girls and women; as a consequence the feedback from the IOC has been to improve the balance in genders, which the POSA have pushed to do.
 In 2017, male junior and novice categories were opened for the first time, which helped to increase male participation by more than 70%.

 1. Pole Sports Focus ‐